bcgov/fasstr/README.md

 devtools::install_github("bcgov/fasstr")
 ```

-Then to call the `fasstr` functions you can either load the package using the `library()` function or access a specific function using a double-colon (e.g. `fasstr::fasstr_daily_stats()`).
+Then to call the `fasstr` functions you can either load the package using the `library()` function or access a specific function using a double-colon (e.g. `fasstr::calc_daily_stats()`).
 Several other packages will be installed in addition to this package including [zyp](https://cran.r-project.org/web/packages/zyp/index.html) for trending, [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) for creating plots, and [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) and [tidyr](https://cran.r-project.org/web/packages/tidyr/index.html) for various data wrangling and summarizing functions, amongst others.

 ``` r
 library(fasstr)